Athlyn Green enjoys whipping up tasty dishes in her home kitchen. She's received many requests for her recipes and is happy to share.

 Step 3: Slicing Your Onions

-Slice medium onions 1/8-1/4" inch thick and gently pull apart the rings.
+Slice medium onions 1/8–1/4" inch thick and gently pull apart the rings.
+Slightly thicker onions have less of a tendency to break.
 Take care that rings don't snap when separating them.

 Onion Rings in Puff Batter